 - If mom owns the house, what happens when she passes away?
-Do daughter and son-in-law have to move out?
+Do the daughter and son-in-law have to move out?
 If mom leaves them the house, is that fair to the other siblings?
 If she leaves them her savings and investments instead, what happens if that money gets spent down on her care?

-- If mom pays for an in-law addition to be built on daughter and son-in-law’s house, what guarantees should she have about being able to live there?
+- If mom pays for an in-law addition to be built on the daughter and son-in-law’s house, what guarantees should she have about being able to live there?
 What happens if, despite everyone’s best intentions, mom moves out either because living together isn’t working out or she needs care that the family can’t provide?
-Do the daughter and son-in-law simply get the advantage of the increase in value to their property?
+Do the daughter and son-in-law simply get the advantage of the increase in value of their property?
 What if mom needs the money she put into the house to live on?
 What are the Medicaid issues if she needs nursing home care within five years?

 - What are everyone’s expectations in terms of paying living and housing expenses?

 - What happens if the daughter gets a great job offer in another city?
 Or the daughter and son-in-law get divorced?

 - If grandchildren are still living at home, is mom expected to help with child care?

 - How do the answers to all of the questions change if mom and daughter and her husband are pooling their resources to purchase a new home for everyone?